godotengine/godot-docs/classes/class_configfile.rst

 - void **erase_section** **(** :ref:`String<class_String>` section **)**

 Deletes the specified section along with all the key-value pairs inside.
 Raises an error if the section does not exist.
+After calling this method, make sure to call the :ref:`save<class_ConfigFile_method_save>` method to write the change to the file.

 ----